Leave a Whisper: Reception

-AllMusic compared Leave a Whisper to that of post-grunge acts like Creed, Puddle of Mudd, and a modern-day Alice in Chains.
-They go on to state "Coupled with a plodding, two-dimensional sound varying little from song to song, let alone from the sound of its peers, Shinedown's debut offers scant hope that heavy music will right itself from the nasty stumble of its last few years."
-According to Melodic, the album will satisfy fans of bands like Depswa and Saliva.
+Leave a Whisper received positive to negative reviews from critics.
+A review by Johnny Loftus on AllMusic compared the album to that of post-grunge acts like Creed, Puddle of Mudd, and a modern-day Alice in Chains.
+He gave the album two out of five stars, saying "Coupled with a plodding, two-dimensional sound varying little from song to song, let alone from the sound of its peers, Shinedown's debut offers scant hope that heavy music will right itself from the nasty stumble of its last few years."